Anti-gravity: Göde Award

 The Institute for Gravity Research of the Göde Scientific Foundation has tried to reproduce many of the different experiments which claim any "anti-gravity" effects.
 All attempts by this group to observe an anti-gravity effect by reproducing past experiments have been unsuccessful thus far.
 The foundation has offered a reward of one million euros for a reproducible anti-gravity experiment.

 In fiction

 The existence of anti-gravity is a common theme in science fiction.
-The Encyclopedia of Science Fiction lists Francis Godwin's posthumously-published 1638 novel The Man in the Moone, where a "semi-magical" stone has the power to make gravity stronger or weaker, as the earliest variation of the theme.
+The Encyclopedia of Science Fiction lists Francis Godwin's posthumously published 1638 novel The Man in the Moone, where a "semi-magical" stone has the power to make gravity stronger or weaker, as the earliest variation of the theme.
 The first story to use anti-gravity for the purpose of space travel, as well as the first to treat the subject from a scientific rather than supernatural angle, was George Tucker's 1827 novel A Voyage to the Moon.

 Apergy

-Apergy is a term for a fictitious form of anti-gravitational energy first used by Percy Greg in his 1880 sword and planet novel Across the Zodiac.
-The term was later adopted by other fiction authors such as John Jacob Astor IV in his 1894 science fiction novel A Journey in Other Worlds, and it also appeared outside of explicit fiction writing.
+Apergy is a term invented by Percy Greg for an imaginary anti-gravitational force used in his 1880 sword and planet novel Across the Zodiac.
+The term was later adopted by other fiction authors such as John Jacob Astor IV in his 1894 science fiction novel A Journey in Other Worlds.